thekdrstory/S3_PlumbBob-Colour-Creator_Project/README.md

 By using this tool, you will be able to change the four standard plumobob colours into any other colour you wish to have by creating packages you can easily switch in n out at your own desire.

+YOU NEED .NET 6 FOR THIS TO WORK

 HOW TO USE:
 1. Choose your colours by clicking any button
 2. Click "generate" and you will be prompted to save a new package file.